All Episodes

 Gotcha.

-So that they have to play in that political sphere it is the deputies who will execute the mission day to day.
+It is the deputies who will execute the mission day to day.

 Listen, we've got to take a break.

-If you guys want to stay on we'll come back for another short part of this segment.
+If you guys want to stay on, we'll come back for another short part of this segment.

 I'd like to ask you at least one more question.

-The biggest most incompetent people in the bureau are the deputy directors.
+The biggest, most incompetent people in the Bureau are the deputy directors.

-This is Sean Hannity show.
+This is Sean Hannity Show.

 We'll be right back.

-Hammond a bite sized version of the show that you can take with you.
+Hannity Headline, a bite-sized version of the show that you can take with you anywhere you go.

-This is Jonathan Gillam.
+This is Jonathan Gillum.

-I'm bringing Jessica Vaughn on right now.
+I'm bringing Jessica Vaughan on right now.

 And what I want to talk with Jessica about, she's a director of policy studies at the Center for Immigration Studies.